junkim012/eth-nyc-orchestrator/README.md

 # USDC to pyUSD Orchestrator

-A TypeScript service that allows users to create deposit addresses and automatically swaps received USDC to pyUSD via Uniswap.
+A TypeScript service that allows users to create deposit addresses and automatically swaps received USDC to pyUSD via a custom Router contract.

 ## Features

 - **API Endpoint**: `/create-deposit-address` - Creates a unique deposit address for each user
 - **Database**: PocketBase integration for storing user-to-deposit address mappings
 - **Event Listener**: Monitors Ethereum for USDC transfers to deposit addresses
-- **Automated Swaps**: Automatically swaps USDC to pyUSD using Uniswap V3
+- **Automated Swaps**: Automatically swaps USDC to pyUSD using custom Router contract

 ## Architecture